mxnet-zh/blog/_posts/2018-04-02-learn-mxnet-for-pytorch-users-en.md

 [PyTorch](pytorch.org) is a purely imperative deep learning framework.
 It’s quickly gaining popularity due to its easy-to-understand programming interface.

 Maybe this is news to you, but our MXNet is also providing a programming interface that resembles PyTorch’s through `NDArray` and `Gluon`.
-We’ll show compare how the two frameworks implement the same algorithm.
+We’ll compare how the two frameworks implement the same algorithm.

 ![](img/pytorch-to-mxnet.png){:width="500px"}